 5. Clean up your hard drive

 Eventually your hard drive will fill up, it doesn’t matter how big it is.
 Many people experience this and many also ask themselves where all the free space have gone?
 Maybe your Photos library starts to grow?
 Maybe you are editing videos that take up a lot of space.
 Or you might have a lot of downloaded stuff you never got around to delete.
-What you need to know is that the Mac works best with a little free space to work with.
-Your Mac uses the free space on your hard drive as virtual memory and that memory is important for your Mac to work optimally.
+Your Mac works best with a little free space to work with.
+It use a part of that free space as virtual memory and that memory is important for your Mac to work optimally.
 Please make sure to delete unneeded files and also remember to empty your trash!
 If you forget to empty the trash you will still have the free space problem and slow Mac performance.

 6. Download Onyx or CCleaner (it is free)